 Performance indicator – the percentage of cartons per shipment with damage.

 Step 8 Assign responsibilities and due dates for every action.

 Step 9 Communicate and share the plan.
 The more accountability you have with your team and company, the more likely you are to complete the actions and stick to a plan!
 Display the action plan using the Action Planning worksheet, a tree diagram, a timeline or A3 Plan.

 Finally make sure your action plan is complete, clear, and current.
 Does your draft list all of the action steps necessary to reach your goal?
 Are the steps clear to all parties involved in the business?
-Are the actions according to the latest rules, regulations and technology?
+Are the actions according to the latest rules, regulations, and technology?

 Your action plan will be a breathing, living document, so be open to many changes along the way.
-With any plan that you have, it is important that you stay motivated throughout the process so that you will have enough energy and motivation to see the plan through to finish.
+With any plan that you have, it is important that you stay motivated throughout the process so that you will have enough energy and motivation to see the plan through to the finish.